rust-lang/rfcs/0000-virtual-2.md

 ## Drop

-Traits may be marked `inherit` (alternatively, we could use `virtual` here too, although this is probably overloading one keyword too far): `inherit Trait Tr {...}`.
-This implies that for an item `T` to implement `Tr` any outer item of `T` must also implement `Tr` (possibly providing a pure virtual declaration if the outer item is itself virtual).
+Traits may be marked `inherit`: `inherit trait Tr {...}` (this keyword could also be an attribute).
+This implies that for an item `T` to implement `Tr` any outer item of `T` must also implement `Tr` (possibly providing an abstract declaration if the outer item is itself abstract).
 This is checked where the impl is declared, so it would be possible that an impl could be declared for an outer item in a different module but due to the visibility rules, it is invisible, this should be a compile error.
 Since `impl`s are not imported, only traits, I believe this means that if a trait is marked `inherit`, then anywhere an implementation for an inner item is visible, then an implementation for the outer item is also visible.

 `Drop` is marked `inherit`.